-Certificate Routine Re-Key Authentication Re-Verification Required DV and OV SSL/TLS Server Username and password According to the Baseline and Device Certificates Requirements EV SSL/TLS Certificates Username and password According to the EV Guidelines Subscriber Code Signing Username and password According to the Baseline Certificates (Minimum Requirements for the Issuance and Requirements and EV) Management of Publicly-Trusted , , Code Signing Certificates Signing Authority EV Code Username and password According to the Baseline Signing Certificates Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates Timestamp EV Code Signing Username and password According to the Baseline Timestamp EV Code Signing Certificates osername and password Requirements for the Issuance and Certificates Management of Publicly-Trusted Code Signing Certificates Object Signing Certificates Username and password At least every six years Processing Processing Adobe Signing Certificates Username and password At least every six years Level 1 Client Certificates Username and password or a At least every nine years challenge phrase Level 2 Client Certificates Current signature key or multi- At least every nine years factor authentication meeting NIST SP 800-63 Level 3 or a challenge phrase Level 3 and 4 Client Current signature key or multi- At least every nine years Certificates factor authentication meeting NIST I COMP.
-C SP 800-63 Level 3 10 11 11 IGTF Certificates Username and password, RA At least every 13 months.
-However, attestation after comparison of Certificates associated with a identity documents, re- authenticate through an approved Private Key restricted solely to a IdM, or through associated Private hardware token may be rekeyed or Key renewed for a period of up to 5 years 1109
+Certificate Routine Re-Key Authentication Re-Verification Required DV and OV SSL/TLS Server Username and password According to the Baseline and Device Certificates Requirements EV SSL/TLS Certificates Username and password According to the EV Guidelines Subscriber Code Signing Username and password According to the Baseline Certificates (Minimum Requirements for the Issuance and Requirements and EV) Management of Publicly-Trusted Cionina Authorita EV.Codo Haannama and pagaward Code Signing Certificates Signing Authority EV Code Signing Certificates Username and password According to the Baseline Requirements for the Issuance and Signing Certificates Management of Publicly-Trusted Code Signing Certificates Timestamp EV Code Signing Username and password According to the Baseline Certificates • Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates Object Signing Certificates Username and password At least every six years 77 1 1 A.1.
+Adobe Signing Certificates Username and password At least every six years Level 1 Client Certificates Username and password or a At least every nine years challenge phrase Level 2 Client Certificates Current signature key or multi- At least every nine years factor authentication meeting NIST SP 800-63 Level 3 or a challenge phrase Level 3 and 4 Client Current signature key or multi- At least every nine years Certificates factor authentication meeting NIST SP 800-63 Level 3 IGTF Certificates Username and password, RA At least every 13 months.
+However, attestation after comparison of identity documents, re- Certificates associated with a authenticate through an approved Private Key restricted solely to a IdM, or through associated Private hardware token may be rekeyed or renewed for a period of up to 5 years Key reflewed for a period of up to 3 years